 When you see McDonald’s golden arches or Nike’s swoosh, you know what it is right away!
 That’s how strongly a logo can impact your business, giving your brand a unique identity.
 A logo plays a crucial role for any business to succeed and have a known brand identity.

-If you are creating or finalizing a logo for your business, don't just think of it as a simple process.
-The logo is integral in defining your brand's identity and is the first thing a customer notices about your brand.
+If you are creating or finalising a logo design for your business, don’t just think of it as a simple process.
+The logo is integral in defining your brand’s identity and is the first thing a customer notices about your brand.

 Each colour, symbol, or visual representation that you choose will have various interpretations, so you need to make sure you’re sharing the right message to your audience.

 To help you make this vital decision, here are a few key areas you should look into when choosing the perfect logo for your business:

 Here are 7 important steps you need to follow when creating the perfect logo for your brand: